Lucy Hale Just Dyed Her Hair From Jet-Black To Bright-Red — In Her Kitchen Sink

 Pretty Little Liars alum Lucy Hale just debuted the craziest, and most impressive, at-home hair change we've seen in the past six months.
-With the help of her go-to colorist and brand founder Kristin Ess, the 31-year-old star just took her signature jet-black lob and lifted it to a bright shade of copper red that screams fall.
+With the help of her go-to colourist and brand founder Kristin Ess, the 31-year-old star just took her signature jet-black lob and lifted it to a bright shade of copper red that screams autumn.

-While we know Hale to be a hair-color chameleon, according to Ess (a natural redhead herself), the star has never tried anything close to this vibrant cinnamon copper shade.
-"Lucy Hale has had every hair color under the sun except red," Ess captioned the Instagram debut.
-"My lil' colorist heart is full and now we officially know this chick looks good with any hair color."
+While we know Hale to be a hair-colour chameleon, according to Ess (a natural redhead herself), the star has never tried anything close to this vibrant cinnamon copper shade.
+"Lucy Hale has had every hair colour under the sun except red," Ess captioned the Instagram debut.
+"My lil' colourist heart is full and now we officially know this chick looks good with any hair colour."

 Advertisement

-Possibly even more impressive than the dramatic color change — stripping black hair to a warm red tone is no small feat — is the fact that Ess didn't bring the actress into an L.A. salon stocked with ample peroxide, but took a crafty approach and turned Hale's kitchen sink into a makeshift bleach bowl.
+Possibly even more impressive than the dramatic colour change — stripping black hair to a warm red tone is no small feat — is the fact that Ess didn't bring the actress into an LA salon stocked with ample peroxide, but took a crafty approach and turned Hale's kitchen sink into a makeshift bleach bowl.